Vict0r-Git/DevOps-group3/use-cases/use-case-21.md

 Request report data of analyst’s desired sorted outcome is entered

 ## MAIN SUCCESS SCENARIO

 1. The request from analyst is received
-2. The lists of people living in the cities and people not living in cities in each continent from the database are fetched
+2. The lists of capital cities in a continent from the database are fetched
-3. All fetched data are sorted.
+3. 15 data of countries are sorted
 4. The data is displayed to the analyst

 ## SCHEDULE
 Due Date: 2/2/2024